-The holiday season is almost here!
-With Thanksgiving around the corner, and Hanukkah and Christmas on the horizon, it’s time for pet parents and cat sitters alike to prep for the busy festivities ahead.
+The holiday season is here!
+It’s time for pet parents and cat sitters alike to prep for the busy festivities ahead.
 For our furry friends, this can be a stressful time of year with disrupted routines, loud noises, and all too tempting turkey smells wafting around the house.

 Trending posts